babel/website/docs/plugins/transform-function-bind.md

 package: babel-plugin-transform-function-bind
 ---

-Allows to use a new operator `::` which performs `this` binding and method extraction.
+This plugin allows Babel to transform the new operator `::` which performs `this` binding and method extraction.

 ```js
 obj::func